igun997/kolosal-vibe/README.md

 docker-compose --profile dev up
 ```

-Open http://localhost in your browser (production) or http://localhost:5173 (dev).
+Open http://localhost:3000 (or your `FRONTEND_PORT`) in production, http://localhost:5173 in dev mode.

 ### Manual Setup